A painting found behind a hidden door may be stolen Klimt

 The colors are still sharp, and there are no obvious signs of damage.
 It is now being held by the police as they investigate its authenticity.

-"If the authenticity is confirmed by the analysis that will be carried out in the coming days, it would be a great result for this city," city councilor Jonathan Papamarenghi told RAI News.
+"If the authenticity is confirmed by the analysis thtat will be carried out in the coming days, it would be a great result for this city," city councilor Jonathan Papamarenghi told RAI News.
 "The fact that the work has been found well preserved opens the scenario to a thousand hypotheses."

 The police, public prosecutor, and cultural heritage agency are now working together to confirm the painting's identity.